 Not every legal dispute requires a courtroom trial.
 Although many consumer and business law issues do require a formal trial in state or federal court, the majority of disputes between individuals and businesses can be resolved by other means.
 Non-trial methods of resolving disputes are collectively known as “alternative dispute resolution” or simply “dispute resolution.”

-A Closer Look at Dispute Resolution in Houston and Galveston
+A Closer Look at Dispute Resolution in Houston, Sugar Land and Katy

 Non-litigatory methods of dispute resolution generally resemble negotiations between the involved parties.
 In most cases, these negotiations are brokered by an impartial third party who either carries a special license to handle such matters or is a retired lawyer, judge or other legal professional.